Reduce time to hire: 12 proven tactics

 4. Write a clear job advert

-How can you expect to attract suitable candidates if they’re not clear on what the role entails?
-Contrary to popular belief a successful job advert is not one which attracts the most candidates, it’s the one that attracts the most relevant candidates.
+How can you expect to attract suitable candidates if they’re unclear about the role?
+Contrary to popular belief, a successful job advert is not one that attracts the most candidates; it’s the one that attracts the most relevant candidates.

-This has the power to reduce your time to hire because it will discourage inappropriate candidates from applying.
+This can reduce your hiring time because it will discourage inappropriate candidates from applying.
 It’s the first step to filtering candidates.

-Keep it concise and engaging and outline some of the key benefits of working for you.
+Keep it concise and engaging, and outline some key benefits of working for you.
 You can read more on crafting the perfect job description here.

 5. Nail down your careers page

-Your careers page is an essential tool to get right when attracting candidates.
-It’s usually the first time they get an impression of the business and will be a page they go back to when considering the job.
+Your careers page is an essential tool for getting right when attracting candidates.
+It’s usually the first time they get an impression of the business, and it will be a page they go back to when considering the job.

 6. Provide a great candidate experience

 Candidates need to be engaged throughout the whole recruiting process.
-If your candidate experience is poor, they’ll jump out of it and many will bad-mouth you to the peers in your industry.
+If your candidate’s experience is poor, they’ll jump out of it, and many will bad-mouth you to your peers in your industry.

-Think about how each stage works for candidates and make sure it’s an experience that highlights the engaging nature of your company.
+Think about how each stage works for candidates and ensure it’s an experience highlighting your company’s engaging nature.

 The average time from a candidate entering a recruitment pipeline to when they’re hired is 34 days [4].
-You’ll need to keep in regular contact with the candidate over this period and provide feedback quickly when required to.
-Once the application process is finished, it’s good to ask the candidate about their experience so you can find ways to improve the process.
+During this period, you’ll need to keep in regular contact with the candidate and provide feedback quickly when required.
+Once the application process is finished, it’s good to ask the candidate about their experience so you can find ways to improve it.

 7. Invest in a good Application Tracking System (ATS)